London metropolitan area: Urban areas within the commuter belt

 The following table lists urban areas (also known as built-up areas) considered part of the London Commuter Belt with populations over 20,000.
 The commuter belt contains all urban areas within an approximate 40 mile (64 km) radius of Charing Cross.
 Some of the outermost towns include Aylesbury, Reading, Aldershot and Maidstone.

 Outer commuter belt

 Some estate agents, including James Pendleton and Savills, have defined a 'second commuter belt' further away from London.
-The definition includes places up to approximately 55 miles (89 km) from central London, including Oxford, Hastings, Margate, Milton Keynes and Brighton.
+The definition includes places up to approximately 55 miles (89 km) from central London, including Bedford, Brighton, Cambridge, Hastings, Margate, Milton Keynes and Oxford.